LOOKING FOR ASSISTANCE

 This rule provides for the investigation and determination of complaints alleging abuse, neglect or exploitation of recipients of care or services by employees.
 This rule further requires listing employees with substantiated registry-referred abuse, neglect or exploitation on the registry, following an opportunity for a hearing.

-For questions related to the petition process, please email Karen Staszewski or call her at her 505-476-9012 office number.
+For questions related to the petition process, please email The EAR manager (DHI.EmployeeAbuseRegistry@hca.nm.gov) or call at 505-476-9012.